“Well, all that sounds fine in theory. In reality, one person can’t really make a difference.”

 I ran for school board against a man who was one of the only parents with students on the board based on where my house is.

 I ran against a man I respected, and thought did a good job.
-I wanted to show that the needs of our gifted kids were important enough to me to take a risk.
+I wanted to show that the needs of our gifted kids were important enough to me to take a risk, and push myself outside of my comfort zone.

 A couple of days before the election, I received a call from our part time district Gifted and Talented teacher.
 His position as GT coordinator was being converted to full time in fall so he would be able to primarily focus on the needs of the gifted students.

-It was what I had asked for, and had been campaigning for.
+It was what I had asked and had been campaigning for.

 I had been talking about how allocating financial resources to a full time position would benefit all the students, because a rising tide lifts all boats.